-Gary has created an impressive body of small scale touring work including Parade (2004), Horsemeat (2006), 2 Men & a Michael (2010), Bagofti (2011), Menage a Trois (2012) and The Deep (2013) which have received both critical and audience acclaim and have toured extensively both nationally and internationally.
+Between 2004 and 2014, Gary created an impressive body of small scale touring work including: Parade (2004), Horsemeat (2006), 2 Men & a Michael (2010), Bagofti (2011), Menage a Trois (2012) and The Deep (2013) which have received both critical and audience acclaim and have toured extensively both nationally and internationally.
 The works were featured in a variety of prestigious festivals and seasons including British Dance Edition, Spring Loaded at The Place, The Edinburgh Fringe Festival, Exposure: Dance at The Royal Opera House, Pulse Fringe Festival, Touchwood, Junge Hunde International Theatre Festival, City to City Cabaret, Hull Dance, LABAN Autumn Season, Liverpool’s LEAP Festival, City Steps Festival, Light Night and Homotopia.
 Gary worked with renowned choreographers Javier De Frutos, Nigel Charnock, Wendy Houstoun and New Art Club in the creation and development of these works.

 In 2016 Gary established Gary Clarke Company with Producer Annabel Dunbar and created his first full length mid-scale touring production COAL which was an immediate success playing to sell out audiences in over 30 venues across the country and Germany.
 Hailed by critics as ’emotional dynamite’ COAL won a UK Theatre Award for Achievement in Dance, A Critics Circle National Dance Award for Best Independent Company and was nominated for the ETC Knight of Illumination Award for Best Light Design.
 In 2018, Gary created WASTELAND – sequel to COAL which toured extensively on the mid-scale nationwide to both critical and audience acclaim.